 Both components are closely integrated, so any activity on one side automatically updates the other, creating a consistent and insightful user experience.

-Getting started with KronoGraph 2.0 is easy.
-Just sign up for a free trial and you’ll get access to showcase demos featured in this post, plus many more to suit every major use case.
+Getting started with KronoGraph’s time-based analysis is easy.
+Just sign up for a free trial and you’ll get access to the showcase demos featured in this post, plus many more to suit every major use case.